Francesco149/sharenix/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-ShareNix is a ShareX clone for Linux coded in Go.
-It features image/screenshot and file uploading to almost any file/image sharing service that has a public API thanks to the easily customizable json configuration.
+ShareNix is a ShareX clone for Linux.
+It features image/screenshot and file uploading to almost any file/image sharing service that has an API thanks to the easily customizable json configuration.

-ShareNix is only available as a command-line interface for now, but it will soon have a GUI to manage your settings and view your upload history.

 ShareNix uses the same configuration format as ShareX.
 If you're a ShareX user, you can easily import your settings by pasting them in the Services section of